michalmichalak997/3GeoCombine/README.md

 ## Supplementary software

-If you want to obtain orientations from Delaunay triangulation, please use Orientation Computing Tool.
+If you want to obtain orientations from Delaunay triangulation, please use Orientation Computing Tool https://github.com/michalmichalak997/OCT .